-When travelling, it can be difficult to keep up your morning routine, unless you consciously plan for it ahead of time and pack your bags and mind accordingly.
+When traveling, it can be difficult to keep up your morning routine, unless you consciously plan for it ahead of time and pack your bags and mind accordingly.
 It helps to have a special morning routine in place, regardless of how similar it is to your at-home routine, that fits your needs while you’re on the road.

 “Strangely, I wake up much earlier whenever I‘m away from home.
 I always feel inspired after a productive trip and think that I’m going to be a ‘new me’ when I get home and wake up every day at the crack of dawn, but I inevitably go back to my old ways within a week.” — Jing Wei, Illustrator